 The information gained from these cameras supports the continuous behavioural research carried out at The Habitat.

 The best times to watch are during the day from 8:00am-4:00pm.

 If you cannot see the bears, they may be spending time indoors or are simply out of view, exploring the 24 acres of space available to them.

 Features: access to the Davis Lake Enclosure, year-round pool, raised viewing platform for staff and special guests.

-Tip: to get a closer look, click small square at the bottom right hand corner of each screen to expand it into full screen
+Tip: to get a closer look, click the small square at the bottom right hand corner of each screen to expand it into full screen.

 Size: 0.5 acres

 Features: small pool for easy swimming, wide open views of their surroundings, large viewing windows for guests.

 Fun fact: this enclosure is always used when we introduce new bears to one another, as it allows ample visual access for behavioural and safety monitoring